 TGme editor: Please revise the paragraph as shown below [CID 1110]

 There are three modes of EDCA TXOP defined: initiation of an EDCA TXOP, sharing an EDCA TXOP, and multiple frame transmission within an EDCA TXOP.
 Initiation of the TXOP occurs when the EDCA rules permit access to the medium.
-Sharing of the EDCA TXOP occurs when an EDCAF within an AP that supports DL-MU-MIMO has obtained access to the medium, making the corresponding AC the primary AC, and includes traffic from queues associated with other ACs in VHT, EDMG, or S1G MU PPDUs transmitted during the TXOP.
+Sharing of the EDCA TXOP occurs when an EDCAF within an AP that supports DL-MU-MIMO or a STA that supports Multi-TID A-MPDU (see 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU)) has obtained access to the medium, making the corresponding AC the primary AC, and includes traffic from queues associated with other ACs in HE, VHT, EDMG, S1G MU PPDUs, HE ER SU PPDUs or HE SU PPDUs transmitted during the TXOP.
 Multiple frame transmission within the TXOP occurs when an EDCAF retains the right to access the medium following the completion of a frame exchange sequence, such as on receipt of an Ack frame.